top of page

 to help protect people from unjust harm

 • To lay and collect taxes...for the common Defense and general Welfare...but all Duties, Imposts, and Excises shall be uniform throughout the United States.
-[Yes, it actually uses the word “uniform.”]
+[Yes, it uses the word uniform.]

 • To regulate Commerce with foreign Nations, and among the several States, and with the Indian Tribes.

-• To establish a uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the United States.
+• To establish a uniform Rule of Naturalization, and uniform Laws on Bankruptcies throughout the United States.

-• To provide for the Punishment of counterfeiting the Securities and current Coin of the United States.
+• To provide for the punishment for counterfeiting the United States' securities and current coin.

 • No Bill of Attainder [punishment without trial] or ex post facto [retroactive] Law shall be passed.